ReCoded-Org/curriculum-backend-readings/module5-testing/r3-types-of-tests/README.md

 run before releasing a product as a "sanity test."

 ## Frequency
-In the ideal testing environment, unit tests .
-As tests increase in granularity -- that is, they include larger pieces of your system -- you want these tests to be less frequent.
+In the ideal testing environment, unit tests will be the most frequent type of testing.
+As tests increase in granularity
+-- that is, they include larger pieces of your system -- you want these tests to be less frequent.
 The smaller tests should tested individually.
 In case there is a problem, it becomes easier to isolate if the tests are associated with small